-- Please insert the total number of shares held by you.
-If you have shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Chapter 289), you should insert that number of shares.
-If you have shares registered in your name in the Register of Members, you should insert that number of shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
-If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the shares held by you. - 2.
-A member of the Company entitled to attend and vote at a meeting of the Company is entitled to appoint one or two proxies to attend and vote in his/her stead.
-A proxy need not be a member of the Company. - 3.
-Where a member appoints two proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 4.
-A member who is a relevant intermediary entitled to attend the meeting and vote is entitled to appoint more than two proxies to attend and vote instead of the member, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
-Where such member appoints more than two proxies, the appointments shall be invalid unless the member specifies the number of shares in relation to which each proxy has been appointed.

-"Relevant intermediary" means:-

-- (a) a banking corporation licensed under the Banking Act (Chapter 19) or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act (Chapter 289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Chapter 36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 5.
-Completion and return of this instrument appointing a proxy shall not preclude a member from attending and voting at the Meeting.
-Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the Meeting. - 6.
-The instrument appointing a proxy or proxies must be deposited at the registered office of the Company at 15 Changi Business Park Central 1, #06-00, Singapore 486057 not less than 48 hours before the time appointed for the Meeting. - 7.
-The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
-Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
-Where the instrument appointing a proxy or proxies is executed by a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - 8.
-A corporation which is a member may authorise by resolution of its Directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore.
+- 1. Please insert the total number of Shares held by you.
+If you have Shares entered against your name in the Depository Register (as defined in the Securities and Futures Act, Chapter 289 of Singapore ("SFA")), you should insert that number of Shares.
+If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If no number is inserted, the instrument appointing a proxy shall be deemed to relate to all the Shares held by you. - 2.
+The instrument appointing a proxy must either be (a) submitted by mail to the Company's appointed polling agent at 456 Alexandra Road #14-02, Fragrance Empire Building, Singapore 119962; or (b) submitted by email to proxyform@trustedservices.com.sg, not later than 72 hours before the time set for the Twentieth Annual General Meeting (the "AGM") by 3.00 p.m. on 4 April 2021. - In view of the current COVID-19 situation and the related safe distancing measures which may make it difficult for members to submit completed proxy forms by post, members are strongly encouraged to submit completed proxy forms electronically via email. - 3.
+The instrument appointing a proxy must be under the hand of the appointor or of his attorney duly authorised in writing.
+Where the instrument appointing a proxy is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
+Where the instrument appointing a proxy is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument, failing which this proxy form shall be treated as invalid - 4.
+CPF or SRS investors who wish to vote should approach their respective CPF Agent Banks or SRS Operators to submit their votes at least seven (7) working days before the AGM by 3.00 p.m. on 25 March 2021 in order to allow sufficient time for their respective relevant intermediaries to in turn submit a proxy form to appoint the Chairman of the AGM to vote on their behalf by the cut-off date. - "Relevant intermediary" means:- - (a) a banking corporation licensed under the Banking Act (Chapter 19) or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services license to provide custodial services for securities under the Securities and Futures Act (Chapter 289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Chapter 36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 5.
+A corporation which is a member may authorise by resolution of its Directors or other governing body such person as it thinks fit to act as its representative at the AGM, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore.